csstools/postcss-plugins/plugins/postcss-logical/INSTALL.md

-# Installing PostCSS logical
+# Installing PostCSS Logical Properties and Values

-[PostCSS logical] runs in all Node environments, with special instructions for:
+[PostCSS Logical Properties and Values] runs in all Node environments, with special instructions for:

 - [Node](#node)
 - [PostCSS CLI](#postcss-cli)